 Go Back

-green tea citrus pitcher with lemon and orange slices
+Large green tea citrus pitcher showing pale golden-green still drink with lemon rounds and orange slices visible on marble surface

 Green Tea Citrus Pitcher for a Crowd